Nayanee Silva

 My research project

-A holistic new model has been developed for sustainability performance measurement, including economic, environmental and social impacts which includes seven pillars of measurement.
-The study will apply this model to measure economic sustainability, emissions and materials management , energy consumption, waste, circular economy approaches, social impacts and governance.
-The outputs will include a practical framework that can assess the impact of production activities, improve knowledge of sustainability towards making potential savings, benchmark and share best practice for implementing sustainability into profitable product strategy and consider social impacts alongside actions towards decarbonisation.
+The 7E model developed for sustainability performance measurement, considers economic, environmental and social impacts which includes seven pillars of measurement.
+The study applies this model to measure economic sustainability, emissions and materials management , energy consumption, waste, circular economy approaches, social impacts and governance.
+The outputs include a practical framework that can assess the impact of production activities, improve knowledge of sustainability towards making potential savings, benchmark and share best practice for implementing sustainability into profitable product strategy, comparison of CSR approaches and actions towards decarbonisation.

 Supervisors

-The aim of this doctoral project is to investigate organisational sustainability performance and management, with related themes of Corporate Social Responsibility (CSR) and the net zero transition.
+The aim of this research is to measure corporate sustainability performance and management, with related themes of Corporate Social Responsibility (CSR), employee engagement and the net zero transition.
 The project has two phases.
-Phase 1 assesses approaches to business sustainability in a developed economy (the UK) and in a developing economy (Sri Lanka).
-This includes case studies of companies in the tea sector with deep insights into sustainability strategy and management, CSR and employee engagement.
-The second stage includes assessing sustainability management in a range of companies of varying sizes from various industry sectors.
+Phase one assesses and compares sustainability performance of companies in a developed economy (the UK) and in a developing economy (Sri Lanka) using a holistic new sustainability framework developed and tested through this research.
+This includes four case studies of companies in the tea sector with deep insights into sustainability strategy and management, CSR and employee engagement.
+Phase two includes the measurement of sustainability in 40 companies of varying sizes, from various industry sectors to further demonstrate the use of the framework in SMEs and listed companies.

-A holistic new model has been developed for sustainability performance measurement, including economic, environmental and social impacts which includes seven pillars of measurement.
-The study will apply this model to measure economic sustainability, emissions and materials management , energy consumption, waste, circular economy approaches, social impacts and governance.
-The outputs will include a practical framework that can assess the impact of production activities, improve knowledge of sustainability towards making potential savings, benchmark and share best practice for implementing sustainability into profitable product strategy and consider social impacts alongside actions towards decarbonisation.
+The 7E model developed for sustainability performance measurement, considers economic, environmental and social impacts which includes seven pillars of measurement.
+The study applies this model to measure economic sustainability, emissions and materials management , energy consumption, waste, circular economy approaches, social impacts and governance.
+The outputs include a practical framework that can assess the impact of production activities, improve knowledge of sustainability towards making potential savings, benchmark and share best practice for implementing sustainability into profitable product strategy, comparison of CSR approaches and actions towards decarbonisation.

 Affiliations and memberships